 The heavy currents brought on by high waters over several days resulted in major damage on the Quebec and Ontario shorelines between the Portage Bridge and Alexandra Bridge.
 Erosion and the presence of sinkholes mean that both of these pathways cannot be safely reopened to the public until repairs and shoreline stabilization measures are completed.
 The NCC is therefore extending its shoreline stabilization project until spring 2018.
 The pathways will be rebuilt to a higher standard, as a sustainable solution to protect these valuable assets in the heart of Canada’s Capital in the event of a similar occurrence in the future.

 The following pathways will require extensive repairs and will be closed until spring 2018.

-- The Parliament Hill section of the Ottawa River Pathway: There is severe shoreline erosion, as well as visible sinkholes.
+- The Ottawa River Pathway from the big staircase behind Parliament Hill to the Portage Bridge: There is severe shoreline erosion, as well as visible sinkholes.

 - The Voyageurs Pathway from the Portage Bridge to the Canadian Museum of History: There has been severe shoreline erosion and infrastructure damage, in addition to the formation of sinkholes on this pathway.

 - Gatineau Park’s Lac-des-Fées Pathway: The pathway has been damaged beyond repair.
 Extensive work will need to be done in order to restore the pathway.

 The following recreational assets remain open but will still require repairs.